syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Make-Use-of-the-Journal-Control-using-GridGrouping-Controls.md

 ---
 layout: post
-title: How to Make Use of the Journal Control using GridGrouping Controls
+title: How to Make Use of the Journal Control using GridGrouping Controls | WindowsForms | Syncfusion
 description: how to make use of the journal control using gridgrouping controls
 platform: WindowsForms
 control: GridGrouping